SandraBergstrom/PP1/README.md

 #### Bugs

+- form action is not working.
-- Pink background image at the bottom om Home page is not showing in iOS.
+- Pink background image at the bottom on Home page is not showing in iOS.
-- Hero image a bit large (height) on table and mobile.
-- Background image 2 furthest down at Home page is a bit large (height) on table and mobile.

 #### Fixed bugs

+- Hero image a bit large (height) on table and mobile. <br>
+*Fixed with background-size: cover*

+- Background image 2 furthest down at Home page is a bit large (height) on table and mobile. <br>
+*Fixed with background-size: cover*

 - h2 disappear from section What we do on Home page. <br>
 *Probably disappeared when I re-made that section.
 Added new h2*